Smeins/Smeins/README.md

 Digital Networking and Programming
 -----------------------------

-I´ve been learning python and other languages for some time now.
+I´ve been using python and other languages for some time now.

 * 🌍  I'm based in Heidelberg, Germany
 * ✉️  You can contact me at [Smeins#6967](mailto:Smeins#6967)